tradingstrategy-ai/docs/source/glossary.rst

         will take several weeks, because Erigon needs to construct the historical events from the raw blocks after the download, as historical events are not precomputed in the snapshot.

+    zstd

+        `Zstd <https://www.mankier.com/1/zstd>`__ is a modern compression algorithm developed by Facebook.
+It tries to strike a good balance with speed/compression ratio for modern multithreaded CPUs.

+        `zstd` is also the command line utility that can be used to compress/decompress files in a terminal.
+It can be combined with `tar` to create archives of directories, like :term:`blockchain snaphots <blockchain snapshot>`.

+    Erigon

+        Erigon is an implementation of Ethereum written in Go, designed to run archive nodes that manage large amounts of on-chain data.
+        It is a decentralized blockchain node provider that provides a secure, private, and scalable blockchain infrastructure.
+        If you want to host your own JSON-RPC API access to raw EVM blockchain data, Erigon is a good option.

+        Erigon is one of the two most popular Ethereum clients, alongside GoEthereum.
+        The benefits of Erigon over GoEthereum include better disk space usage and performance due to more advanced database structures.
+Internally Erigon uses Lightning Memory-Mapped Database Manager (LMDB).

+        Erigon supports some alternative blockchains to Ethereum mainnet, like Polygon and BNB Chain.
+Erigon is not available for all EVM-compatible networks, as the project was started many years after GoEthereum, which had become the de facto standard EVM implementation at that point.